 About the Exhibition

 The permanent collection is an important measure of any museum’s value.
-At PAAM, the holdings of local and regional art is extensive and dynamic, comprising over 3,000 works by over 700 twentieth century and contemporary artists who have worked in Provincetown and on Cape Cod.
+At PAAM, the holdings of local and regional art is extensive and dynamic, comprising nearly 4,000 works by over 700 Twentieth Century and contemporary artists who have worked in Provincetown and on Cape Cod.
 Their styles were revolutionary and remain noteworthy in the history of American Art.
-The PAAM collection weaves together at least three major art movements—each a significant strand of American art history—and creates perspectives that uniquely position the Provincetown art colony as a pertinent fixture to the larger art world.
+The PAAM Collection weaves together at least three major art movements—each a significant strand of American art history—and creates perspectives that uniquely position the Provincetown Art Colony as a pertinent fixture to the larger art world.

 Another measure of a museum is how well it uses its collection.
-The PAAM collection serves as a foundation for many of our educational programs and exhibitions.
-Both the curating program and the fall art workshops make use of collection works to stimulate creativity.
+The PAAM Collection serves as a foundation for many of our educational programs and exhibitions.
+Programs for both youth and adults in our Lillian Orlowsky and William Freed Museum School use collection works to stimulate creativity.
 The Museum School courses take advantage of gallery exhibitions to clarify principles and techniques.
-And major museums and galleries borrow exemplary works for exhibitions around the country.
+Additionally, major museums and galleries borrow exemplary works for exhibitions around the country.

 Embedded into PAAM’s mission, the collection is truly at the heart of our organization.
 A glance at the newly released Permanent Collection catalog shows how many hundreds of people have been moved to express their generosity through contributions that make up virtually the whole collection.
 Amassed over an entire century, PAAM’s collection has been donated by people who really cared that the region’s art remain here.